 You will receive an "Activity Guide" email to your Penn State email account when you have access to complete these steps in LionPATH.
 You will not be able to enroll in courses until these steps are completed.

-- Use the Class Search to search for classes based on criteria such as term (semester), campus, subject, and more.
+- In LionPath: use the Class Search to search for classes based on criteria such as term (semester), campus, subject, and more.
 View a tutorial about searching for classes.

 - Use your Shopping Cart to temporarily save a selection of classes you would like to enroll in.
 You can validate the classes in your shopping cart to make sure that you meet any and all requirements to enroll in those classes.
 On your Enrollment Appointment Date, you can enroll in the classes in your shopping cart.
 View a tutorial about using your shopping cart.